-The retractable canopies are positioned above the platform lift and stair platform to provide shelter from the elements.
-The handle used to deploy the canopy is neatly stowed in Vacuum Closet during transit.
+This retractable canopy is positioned above the platform lift and stair platforms to provide shelter from the elements.
+The handle used to deploy the canopies is neatly stowed in Vacuum Closet during transit.

-Figure 12: Canopy (Typical)
+Figure 12: Canopy

 4.5 Exterior Overall